Muslim Censorship of YouTube

 The woman appearing on the poster frame for the number one spot, “Truth about Islam from an ex-muslim”, appears to be Wafa Sultan, a Syrian-born psychiatrist who now lives in the U.S. She has spoken out against Islam, warning that “The clash we are witnessing around the world is […] a clash between a mentality that belongs to the Middle Ages and another that belongs to the 21st century […] It is a clash between freedom and oppression.”; words that sound remarkably like the warnings one can find in the writings of another fugitive from Islam, Ayaan Hirsi Ali.

-Of course, there has been no reply.
+I wondered what the “terms of use violation” could possibly be, so I wrote to YouTube, asking for a clarification.
+I received no reply.
 The page listing the “most discussed videos of all time” is different now: the video in question was purged from the list about two days after I sent my email.
-This means that YouTube’s list is a deliberate falsehood; the videos shown there are not in fact the most discussed, but rather the most discussed videos that have not been removed yet in response to Muslim demands.
+This means that YouTube’s list is a deliberate falsehood; the videos shown there are not in fact the most discussed, but rather the most discussed videos that have not been memory-holed.

 Addendum